makeiteasierapps/paxxium/README.md

 # Paxxium

 Welcome to Paxxium - a playground for experimenting with Large Language Models (LLMs) and building innovative functionality around them.
 The goal of this project is to create a collaborative space where users can explore, play, and leverage the capabilities of chatbots to enhance productivity and take AI conversations to the next level.

 ## Project Overview

 Paxxium is an ongoing development project, which means it is continually evolving and improving.
-To stay updated with the latest changes and enhancements, we will strive to maintain this README with relevant information.
-Currently, we are in the process of wrapping up streaming with code formatting, and this feature will be available soon.
+To stay updated with the latest changes and enhancements, I will strive to maintain this README with relevant information.

 ## Getting Started